 - Duplicate your products.
 Go to Admin > Products and click “Export”, then “Export All”.
 This is assuming you want to show all your products on your second site (otherwise you could choose to just duplicate a few products).
 Then import them into your new shop.

 - Localize your pricing.
-You might like to update your pricing from your first shop to your second, depending on the region.
+You might like to update your pricing from your first shop to your second, depending on the region or enable selling in multiple currencies if you're selling across borders.
 After you’ve imported them in the step above, you can adjust the pricing on the second shop, either via the admin or the CSV if you have a lot of products.

 - Localize your general settings.
 On your new regional shop, revisit the General Settings (address, phone, etc.), currency, and timezone and ensure they are set up the way you want them to be.